homer0/projext/documents/projectConfiguration.md

 #### `engine`
 > Default value: `webpack`

-This will tell woopack which build engine you are going to bundle the target code with.
+This will tell projext which build engine you are going to bundle the target code with.

-> If you don't intend to change its default value, you need to have the package [`woopack-plugin-webpack`](https://yarnpkg.com/en/package/woopack-plugin-webpack) installed.
+> If you don't intend to change its default value, you need to have the package [`projext-plugin-webpack`](https://yarnpkg.com/en/package/projext-plugin-webpack) installed.

 #### `hasFolder`
 > Default value: `true`